-This Agenda and associated appendices are provided in electronic form only and are published on the Hart District Council Website.
+This Agenda and associated appendices are provided in electronic form only and are published on the Hart District Council website.

-Please download all papers through the Modern.
-Gov app before the meeting.
+Please download all papers through the Modern.Gov app before the meeting.

-- At the start of the meeting, the Lead Officer will confirm the Fire Evacuation Procedure. - The Chairman will announce that this meeting will be recorded and that anyone remaining at the meeting had provided their consent to any such recording. - 1 MINUTES OF PREVIOUS MEETING (Pages 4 6)
+- At the start of the meeting, the Lead Officer will confirm the Fire Evacuation Procedure. - The Chairman will announce that this meeting will be recorded and that anyone remaining at the meeting had provided their consent to any such recording.

-The minutes of the meeting of 12 July 2022 are attached to be confirmed and signed as a correct record.
+The minutes of the meeting held on 4 August 2022, together with separate Minutes of the Exempt Session, are attached for confirmation and signature as a current record.